briangmilnes/APAS-AI/apas-ai/lectures/Slides490A2.md

 1. I have written this by taking APAS chapters and jamming them into Claude and ChatGPT.
 2. Chat-GPT writes somewhat better code.
 3. But it often gets things wrong: typeclasses, parallelism being the worst.
-4. It may take about 20 minutes to write a gnarly chapter's code.
+4. It may take about 20 minutes to write a gnarly chapter's code, with it pausing a few times at least.

 # Coding APAS: Success - teaches you the PL!
 1. I knew almost no Rust when I started. :)